Cyril Mann: Biography

 Mann was born in London, England, on 28 May 1911.
 He spent most of his childhood in Nottingham, where, at the age of 14, he was the youngest boy at the time to be awarded a scholarship to study at the Nottingham School of Art.

 Two years later he left for Canada, hoping to become a missionary.
 After giving up religion and while working at various jobs in British Columbia – including mining, logging and printing – Mann was inspired by the beauty of the landscape to start painting again.
 In Vancouver he met Arthur Lismer, a portrait painter originally from Sheffield who was a member of the Canadian Group of Seven.
 Lismer advised the young man to return to England and continue his art studies there.

 He returned to London in 1933.
 He continued drawing and painting water colours around the Little Venice canal in Maida Vale, a neighbourhood in West London.

 He met the Rev. Oliver Fielding Clark, who admired his work.
 Clark helped to set up a trust fund, enabling Mann to study at the Royal Academy.
 He gained admission in 1935 on the strength of his water colours.
 After three years there, Mann continued his art education in Paris, supported by his art patron, Erica Marx.

 He returned to England with his first wife, Mary Jervis Read, at the outbreak of war.
 Their daughter, Sylvia, was born in 1940.
 Throughout the war, Mann served as a Gunner in the Royal Artillery but was never appointed an official war artist.

-From 1956 to 1964, Mann lived in Bevin Court, London where a wall plaque recording his life was erected in 2013.
+From 1956 to 1964, Mann lived in Bevin Court, Islington, London where a wall plaque recording his life was unveiled in 2013.

 Art and career

 In an art career that spanned nearly half a century, the effects of light and shadow remained a lifelong fascination.
 In his earliest work done in Paris and London, the artist paints facing the sun.
 These small-scale works of urban scenes tend to be monochromatic and done from preliminary sketches.

 For three years, from the early to mid-1950s, Mann painted in artificial light, focusing on the three-dimensional shape of shadows cast by household objects.
 This development, known as the "solid-shadow period", was important to Mann's artistic development, as he used strong, intense colouring with a formalised line for the first time.

-In his final phase, from the 1960s onwards – when, coincidentally, he married his second wife, the Dutch-Indonesian Renske van Slooten, who was 29 years his junior – Mann painted the dynamic effects of light and shadow.
+In his final phase, from the 1960s onwards – when, coincidentally, he married his second wife, the Dutch-Indonesian Renske van Slooten, who was 28 years his junior – Mann painted the dynamic effects of light and shadow.
 He uses as his inspiration nudes of his young wife, as well as sunlit interiors, flowers, self-portraits and anything else at hand, such as an oil can, a stapler, and toys from his second daughter, Amanda, born in 1968.
 There is a sense of release as these now often large oils are painted directly and at great speed.